 You must submit a work sample for the project you are proposing.
 The suggested length is 10-15 minutes.
-It can be less but no more than the first 15 minutes can be reviewed.
+Samples can be longer but reviewers are asked to watch up to 15 minutes.
 There are no restrictions on the type of sample.
 Choose material that reflects the strongest elements of your story, characters and style.
-It can be one scene, a string out of scenes, an interview with a character, a trailer, a rough cut.
+It can be one scene, a string out of scenes, an interview with a character, a rough cut.
 Please make certain the audio can be heard.
 Be sure to give context of what the sample is in the proposal.
 We encourage applicants not to expend extra resources to prepare the sample.

 Are broadcast or web series eligible?